VictorTennekes/ft_services/README.md

 > :warning: Using `--all` is not recommended with `svc` as `OBJECT` as this will destroy your kubernetes service, which results in the demise of your cluster.
 You will have to `minikube delete` and rerun `setup.sh`.

 ## Quick Start Guide
-1. Create a dockerfile, add the base image with the `FROM` tag and built it with `docker build -t IMAGENAME`.
+1. Create a dockerfile, add the base image with the `FROM` tag and build it with `docker build -t IMAGENAME`.
 2. Google how to install the desired application on *Alpine Linux* and try to run it using `docker run -it IMAGENAME`.
 3. Look up what configuration you would need for your application to run as desired.
 4. [Work](https://www.youtube.com/watch?v=UbxUSsFXYo4).